Garage to Single-family home separation is not a “FIREWALL” | Santa Clarita

 R302.5.3 Other penetrationsPenetrations through the separation required in Section R302.6 shall be protected as required by Section R302.11, Item 4.

 Section R302.11, Item 4At openings around vents, pipes, ducts, cables and wires at ceiling and floor level, with an approved material to resist the free passage of flame and products of combustion.
 The material filling this annular space shall not be required to meet the ASTM E136 requirements.

 Townhomes are separate buildings Fire Separation CodesAccording to the current building code, the 2015 IBC defines a townhouse as “A single-family dwelling unit constructed in a group of three or more attached units in which each unit extends from foundation to roof and with a yard or public way on not less than two sides”.

 [RB] TOWNHOUSE.
 A single-family dwelling unit constructed in a group of three or more attached units in which each unit extends from foundation to roof and with a yard or public way on not less than two sides.

-Unlike single family homes, Townhouses are considered two separate buildings.
+Unlike single-family homes, Townhouses are considered two separate buildings.
 What exactly does this mean?
-Well, in a single family house we have fire separation within the garage to living space connection.
-In Townhouses, they also share this requirement, however, they (where connected) also have another requirement and that is fire separation between buildings from the foundation all the way to the underside of the roof.
+Well, in a single-family house we have fire separation within the garage to living space connection.
+In Townhouses, they (where connected) also have another requirement and that is fire separation between buildings from the foundation all the way to the underside of the roof.